 As Communications Director, David Duran serves as a media liaison for Member Runner and manages his communications to taxpayers.

 David's professional career began when he was selected to the prestigious California Senate Fellows program.
 During his Fellowship he served in the office of Senator Bill Morrow.

 Since then he has served as a staff member in the State Capitol for three other legislators including Assembly members Patricia Bates and John J. Benoit, and Senator Bob Dutton.
 He also served as the director of communications for a national non-profit.

 David was born and raised in Minnesota.
 He moved to California to attend college at Claremont McKenna College, where he graduated Magna Cum Laude with a Bachelor of Arts degree in politics, philosophy, and economics.

 In addition to working for Member Runner, David serves as a deacon and teaches Sunday school at his church.
 He is also the founder of CalOpinion.com.
-David and his wife, Christina, have eight children.
+David and his wife, Christina, have nine children.

 Cary began working at the Board of Equalization in July 2005.
 As a Legal Advisor, he counsels Member Runner on a number of tax matters including sales and use tax and franchise and income tax issues.

 Prior to joining Member Runner's staff, Cary worked in the Tax and Fee Programs Division of the Board's Legal Department.
 He represented staff at Board hearings and in other business taxes matters.
 He also wrote opinion letters to taxpayers explaining how sales and use tax apply to their business and personal transactions.

 Born and raised in the San Francisco East Bay Area, Cary is a graduate of the University of California, Santa Barbara and the University of California, Davis School of Law.
 Cary and his wife have two children and reside in Sacramento.